Born from NASA technology and perfected for sleep.

 ♬ The Lazy Song – 헐 잘생겼다 Ryujin

-Almond milk is a great plant-based alternative for those who don’t drink dairy.
-It’s also an excellent choice for bedtime because it contains magnesium, a mineral that can help promote relaxation and reduce muscle tension.
-Magnesium is known to help regulate the activity of neurotransmitters in the brain, which can reduce feelings of anxiety and promote feelings of calm, making it easier to fall asleep.
+Almond milk is a dairy-free sleep drink rich in magnesium and tryptophan, both of which are linked to better sleep and muscle relaxation.
+Magnesium helps regulate the activity of neurotransmitters in the brain, which can reduce feelings of anxiety and promote feelings of calm, making it easier to fall asleep.

-Most bedtime drinks contain ingredients or chemicals that help the body’s sleep process.
-Often, the reason certain drinks help you feel sleepy is because they contain antioxidants or amino acids.
-Some of the best for improving the quality and duration of sleep include:
+Often, the reason certain drinks help you feel sleepy is that they contain antioxidants or amino acids:

 As mentioned, tryptophan is an amino acid that plays a key role in your body’s sleep-wake cycle.
 It increases serotonin and melatonin in the body, which are key players in helping you nod off and get a restful sleep.